Configure match rulesets

 Rebalance of matched teams with multiple attributes

-Rebalance is a process where the matchmaking will arrange players who already matched together into a balanced team.
+Rebalance is a process where Matchmaking will arrange players who already matched together into a balanced team.
 In a competitive game, the rebalance process is important to make sure that the gameplay is fair and the overall MMR is similar among match teams.
-Matchmaking will always put players with a party in the same team.
+You can find more about the rebalancing process in the matchmaking rebalance topic.

 By default, the attribute that will be used for the rebalance process is the first configuration in the matching rule.
 For example: